soer33b0/UmbracoOpg/README.md

 # UmbracoOpg

-A web appilication developed for Acme Corporation in Asp.NET core with entity framework for entering a contest pool, from which a winner will be drawn.
+A web appilication developed for Acme Corporation in Asp.NET core with Entity Framework Core for entering a contest pool, from which a winner will be drawn.

 The rules for entering the draw are: